-In order to maintain the independence of the external auditor, Singtel has developed policies regarding the types of non-audit services that the external auditor can provide to the Singtel Group and the related approval processes.
-The AC has also reviewed the non-audit services provided by the external auditor during the financial year and the fees paid for such services.
-The AC is satisfied that the independence of the external auditor has not been impaired by the provision of those services.
+In order to maintain the independence of the external auditor, Singtel has developed policies and approval processes regarding the types of non-audit services that the external auditor can provide to the Singtel Group.
+The AC reviewed the non-audit services provided by the external auditor during the financial year and the associated fees.
+The AC is satisfied that the independence and objectivity of the external auditor has not been impaired by the provision of those services.
 The external auditor has also provided confirmation of its independence to the AC.

-Fees for Deloitte & Touche services for the financial year ended 31 March 2018
+Fees for KPMG services for the financial year ended 31 March 2019

-Audit services 4.8
+Audit services 4.9

 Non-audit services

-(including audit-related services) 0.8
+(including audit-related services) 0.9

-(S\$ Mil)
+(SS Mil)